entelognathus/Early-Vertebrate-Faunas-and-Sites/Early Vertebrate Faunas (Carboniferous).md

 Yazdi, M., & Turner, S. (2000).
 Late Devonian and Carboniferous vertebrates from the Shishtu and Sardar formations of the Shotori Range, Iran. *Records of the Western Australian Museum Supplement*, *58*, 223–240.

+Barham, M., Murray, J., & Sevastopulo, G. D. (2015).
+Conodonts of the genus *Lochriea* in Ireland and the recognition of the Viséan–Serpukhovian (Carboniferous) boundary. *Lethaia*, *48*(2), 151–171.

+Doyle, E. (2025).
+First Irish record of denticles of the enigmatic Paleozoic shark *Listracanthus hystrix* from the Carboniferous of County Clare, Ireland. *Irish Journal of Earth Sciences*, *43*(1), 45–50.

+Doyle, E., & Ó Gogáin, A. (2019).
+Tetrapod bones from the Clare Shale Formation (Pennsylvanian, Bashkirian) of County Clare, Ireland. *Irish Journal of Earth Sciences*, *37*(1), 19–25. https://doi.org/10.3318/IJES.2019.37.2

+Fallon, P., & Murray, J. (2015).
+Conodont biostratigraphy of the mid-Carboniferous boundary in western Ireland. *Geological Magazine*, *152*(6), 1025–1042.